 Consuming rose hips could also help you manage conditions like obesity, diabetes, and heart disease.
 Rose hips contain antioxidants including vitamin C, catechins, quercetin, and ellagic acid.
 These compounds can help reduce inflammation and oxidative stress in the body, lowering your risk of heart disease.
 In one small study, consuming a drink made with 40 grams of rose hip powder daily resulted in a significant reduction in total cholesterol, LDL “bad” cholesterol, and blood pressure when compared to the placebo group.

 Luckily, it’s easy to incorporate rose hip into your daily routine, and there are several ways to do it.
-If you’re looking to use rose hips for its anti-aging skin properties, try a topical rose hip oil like this one from Aria Starr ($16.95, Amazon).
+If you’re looking to use rose hips for its anti-aging skin properties, try a topical rose hip oil like this one from Aria Starr (Buy on Amazon, $16.95).
 Don’t expect it to smell like roses, though: Rosehip oil actually has a mild, woody scent.

 You can also consume rose hip internally for skin benefits, as well as all the other health benefits mentioned.
 However, there are a few things to note: Since rose hips contain such a high amount of vitamin C, taking too much could be a risk to anyone with recurring kidney stones, sickle cell anemia, and hemochromatosis (an iron disorder).
 Rose hips also interact with lithium, antacids, estrogen, and blood-clotting medications.
 As always, talk to your doctor before trying any new supplement.
-For a rose hip supplement we love, try this one from SolaRay ($9.99, Amazon).
+For a rose hip supplement we love, try this one from SolaRay (Buy on Amazon, $8.99).

 Here’s to a healthier, more radiant you!